 iPhone and iPad devices run in single-user mode.
 There’s no distinction between device identity and user identity.
 When the device establishes an IKEv2 tunnel to the IKEv2 server, the server perceives the device as a single peer entity.
 Traditionally, there is one tunnel between the device and a VPN server.
 Because Always-on VPN introduces per-interface tunnels, there may be multiple simultaneous tunnels established between a single device and the IKEv2 server.
 Always-on VPN configuration supports two configurations.

-Mobile data and Wi-Fi devices
+Cellular and Wi-Fi devices

 After you decide which configuration to use, you can apply the IKEv2 Always-on VPN configuration details.